geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 }
 ```

-Now, `useEffect` is hard — otherwise its creator wouldn't have written a
+Now, `useEffect` is hard — otherwise, its creator wouldn't have written a
 [gazillion-line blog post](https://overreacted.io/a-complete-guide-to-useeffect/)
 about it — and you probably don't understand very well why you have to put that
 empty array as a second argument.
 You know, though, that if you don't the
 counter does not seem to refresh with every new cat you pass it as an argument.
-You have a thin knowledge about this piece of your code, and this is a problem.
+You have a thin knowledge of this piece of your code, and this is a problem.

 As a rule, do not try to hide your knowledge gaps in code.
 You'll open
 yourself to getting a question you will be playing guessing games against.